Getting Started

 although sometimes higher voltages are used.
 If you are buying second hand stock check that the voltage is as expected.

-heavier duty controllers need to be used.
-If you are starting in O gauge then it is recommended that the modern DCC
+If you are starting in O gauge then it is recommended that the DCC

 benefit is much simpler layout wiring, control of all engines simultaneously, control of points from the same